 Data protection and security is one of the most important issues affecting your company’s reputation.
-You must assess whether your organization’s RIM program is following secure procedures and protocols and identify weak points that could lead to a breach.
+You must assess whether your organization’s records and information management program is following secure procedures and protocols and identify weak points that could lead to a breach.
 If any files are insufficiently protected, this is a sign that your RIM program is not doing its job.

 Utility and efficiency go hand-in-hand when it comes to records management.
 Does your records management program accomplish what it was put in place to accomplish?
 Are stakeholders able to locate, access, manage, track or dispose of files securely and easily?
 Have employees reported difficulties in navigating the system?
 These questions will help you track the utility of your RIM program, so you can make adjustments if they’re needed.